sequelize/sequelize-auto/README.md

       -C, --camel       Use camel case to name models and fields -n, --no-write    Prevent writing the models to disk.
-      -s, --schema      Database schema from which to retrieve tables
+      -s, --schema      Database schema from which to retrieve tables -z, --typescript  Output models as typescript with a definitions file.

 ## Example